Also known as

-A herbaceous biennial, or short lived perennial which produces tall spires of bell-shaped flowers.
+Digitalis purpurea is a herbaceous biennial or short-lived perennial which produces tall spires of purple-pink bell-shaped flowers with purple spots inside the throat.
 It is a very attractive plant to insects, particularly bees.
-It provides wonderful height and colour in most garden situations, and also grows happily in wild woodland, thanks to its willingness to grow in shade or sun alike.
+Commonly known as Foxgloves, Common Foxglove and Bloody Bells, amongst others, it provides incredible height and colour in most garden situations and also grows happily in wild woodland, thanks to its willingness to grow in shade or sun alike.
+In mild climates, the foliage is evergreen and will form large, lush clumps.
+This plant is often found in the wild in Northern Europe.
+These plants will self-seed up to two months before the frost; the blooms will follow in the spring and summer.

 Allowing the plant to stand after flowering will provide many seeds to be sown straight after.
 Seeds can be sown in situ.